-I arrived by plane at Mariscal Sucre International Airport early in the morning and quickly grabbed a taxi to a quaint hostal in Quito within the Tababela region.
+I arrived by plane at Mariscal Sucre International Airport early in the morning and quickly grabbed a taxi to a quaint hostel in Quito within the Tababela region.

-The day was spent in the chakra-farm clearing new foot paths with machete, sampling food/medicine from the forest and discussing the benefits of each plant from a consumption-flavor or ecological standpoint.
+The day was spent in the chakra-farm clearing new footpaths with a machete, sampling food/medicine from the forest, and discussing the benefits of each plant from a consumption-flavor or ecological standpoint.